Getting Close to Alberta Birds of Prey

 The big eagles seemed pretty happy on their perches, and they seemed especially happy to fly for us.
 Colin showed us how to hold them and did flying demonstrations out in the open.

-After a bit of flying exercise the eagles get a special cool down…a shower.
+After a bit of flying exercise, the eagles get a special cool down…a shower.
 I showered my eagle with a little garden hose as it flitted around in a shallow pan of water.
-I never thought I’d see an eagle bird bath in my life, nor be involved in hosing one down!
+I never thought I’d see an eagle bird bath in my life nor be involved in hosing one down!

 Alberta Birds of Prey Eagle

-Colin doing an eagle flight demonstration
+Colin is doing an eagle flight demonstration

 Alberta Birds of Prey Eagle